pdorn3/Legal-Mails/README.md

 Production-grade EFSP (Electronic Filing Service Provider) backend system.

+**Status:** Phase 0 Complete - Server deployed on Railway with PostgreSQL

 ## Architecture

 Legal-Mails is a neutral infrastructure platform that integrates with Tyler Technologies EFM and other court systems.